President

 Message from the President

+Societies specializing in endometriosis are rare, and with a 40-year history and more than 700 members, our Society is unique.
 I intend to value and continue to pass on the efforts and achievements made by our predecessors who contributed to the growth of our Society and carried on the tradition of endometriosis research in Japan.
+Internationally, I intend to promote closer exchanges with societies such as the World Endometriosis Society (WES), the Society of Endometriosis and Uterine Disorders (SEUD) in Europe, and the Asian Society of Endometriosis and Adenomyosis (ASEA) in Asia, and to disseminate the findings of Japanese researchers to the world.
 To the best of my ability, I will contribute to the progress of our Society.
 Thank you in advance for your kind guidance and support.

 Board Member